Muniox/blog-megak-front/README.md

 ## Layout

-Below, I present the created layout in Figma, which has been slightly modified during the project development.
+Here is the layout I created in Figma, which has undergone slight modifications during the development of the project.

 ![image](https://user-images.githubusercontent.com/81775473/230794296-b6e12c09-0525-4d79-a4ba-3a73669d3156.png)